f5devcentral/f5-agility-labs-containers/docs/index.rst

 - RedHat OpenShift Enterprise

   - Understanding the relationship between RedHat Openshift Router and BIG-IP
-  - How to launch applications node members and auto-scale to the BIG-IP via the Container Connecot
+  - How to launch applications node members and auto-scale to the BIG-IP via the Container Connector

 .. toctree::